wbchristerson/mws-restaurant-stage-1/README.md

-# Mobile Web Specialist Certification Course
+# Restaurant Reviews Application
 ---
 #### _First Stage Restaurant Reviews Application_

-## Project Overview: Stage 1
+## Project Overview

 This is a web-based application developed by Udacity which includes a page listing several restaurants, information about those restaurants, and customer reviews.
 As an exercise in enhancing responsiveness, providing accessibility features, and employing the use of a service worker, I have:
 - Added additional responsiveness to make the website viewable on a variety of device screen sizes.